panzershaft/Java-Design-Patterns/structural-patterns/src/adapter_pattern/README.md

 ![img.png](img.png)
 ## Pros
-- Adheres to Single-responsibility principle: You can separate the interface or data conversion code from the primary business logic of the program.
+- **Adheres to Single-responsibility principle**: You can separate the interface or data conversion code from the primary business logic of the program.

-- Open/Close Principle: You cna introduce new types of adapters in program without breaking existing code, as long as they work with the adapters through the client interface.
+- **Open/Close Principle**: You cna introduce new types of adapters in program without breaking existing code, as long as they work with the adapters through the client interface.